FAQ of Patent

 - For anyone other than small entity – INR 20,000.

-The Official Fees for an early publication of a patent application in India is as follows:
+What is the cost for an early publication of a patent application in India?

 - For Natural Person/Startup – INR 2500